effektif/user-docs/docs/integration/connectors.rst

    * - ``optionsAvailable``
      - Boolean value - ``true`` indicates that the connector provides a list of record options, used to provide a list in the user interface for user selection
    * - ``fetchOneAvailable``
-     - Boolean value - ``true`` indicates that single records can be fetched by the ID in the options list
+     - Boolean value - ``true`` indicates that Signavio Workflow can fetch single records by the ID used in the options list

 For example, the JSON object for a customer record type descriptor, without any fields, would look like this::